mckennapsean/dissertation/content/05-security.md

 ## Evaluation and Deployment

-Evaluation is undoubtedly an important aspect to designing tools for users, both for cybersecurity [@Staheli2014] but more broadly as well.
+Evaluation is undoubtedly an important aspect to designing tools for users, for cybersecurity [@Staheli2014] but more broadly as well.
 First, we discuss the evaluation methodology of a usability study.
 This study is a combination of formative and summative evaluation since we prioritized key issues on a high-fidelity prototype but user needs were also uncovered.
 The results of this study highlight the usability of BubbleNet, and the BubbleNet dashboard in